abapGit/docs.abapgit.org/src/development-guide/read-first/package-structure.md

 Raw git client

-Does not know about objects or repositories, everything is file based.
+Does not know about UI, objects or repositories, everything is file based.

 Ideally possible to run and use standalone